CiscoDevNet/api-design-guide/README.md

 ```

-**3.5.1.4** Absence of an {{Accept}} header in a request MUST be regarded as acceptance by the client of responses with JSON formatted resource representations.
+**3.5.1.4** Absence of an `Accept` header in a request MUST be regarded as acceptance by the client of responses with JSON formatted resource representations.

-**3.5.1.5** When responding to a request with an error code, the service MAY return the JSON formatted response payload described in section 3.9 regardless of the presence or contents of an {{Accept}} header in the original request.
+**3.5.1.5** When responding to a request with an error code, the service MAY return the JSON formatted response payload described in section 3.9 regardless of the presence or contents of an `Accept` header in the original request.

 **3.5.1.6** If the last segment of the path of a request URL contains a "." (dot) the service MUST regard the portion of the URL following that dot as a "format extension", and the preceding portion of the URL as identifying the actual resource to be operated upon.

-**3.5.1.7** A request made on a URL with a format extension MUST be treated as though the corresponding format were provided as an {{Accept:}} header in the request (based on Apache MIME to file extension mappings MIME2EXT (FIXME).
-If the request contains an explicit {{Accept:}} header, the explicit {{Accept}} header MUST be disregarded in favor of the format extension.
+**3.5.1.7** A request made on a URL with a format extension MUST be treated as though the corresponding format were provided as an `Accept:` header in the request (based on Apache MIME to file extension mappings MIME2EXT (FIXME).
+If the request contains an explicit `Accept:` header, the explicit `Accept` header MUST be disregarded in favor of the format extension.

-**3.5.1.8** A request made on a URL with a format extension, and including entity content, MUST result in an error response if the request's {{Content-Type:}} header does not match the format indicated by the format extension (based on Apache MIME to file extension mappings MIME2EXT (FIXME).
-Exceptions include cases where the {{Content-Type}} header is either missing from the request, or indicates one or more of the following formats:
+**3.5.1.8** A request made on a URL with a format extension, and including entity content, MUST result in an error response if the request's `Content-Type:` header does not match the format indicated by the format extension (based on Apache MIME to file extension mappings MIME2EXT (FIXME).
+Exceptions include cases where the `Content-Type` header is either missing from the request, or indicates one or more of the following formats:

 ```
 application/x-www-form-urlencoded
 text/plain
 ```

-In these exception cases, the explicit {{Content-Type}} header MUST be disregarded in favor of the format extension.
+In these exception cases, the explicit `Content-Type` header MUST be disregarded in favor of the format extension.

 **3.5.1.9** A service MUST support CORS (FIXME) simple and preflight request flows.
-Services SHOULD return "**" as the {{Access-Control-Allow-Origin}} header, unless the request is accompanied by an {{Origin}} header, in which case the service SHOULD return an {{Access-Control-Allow-Origin}} header with a value equal to that of the received {{Origin}} header.
-Services MUST NOT return an {{access-control-allow-credentials}} header in any HTTP response.
+Services SHOULD return "**" as the `Access-Control-Allow-Origin` header, unless the request is accompanied by an `Origin` header, in which case the service SHOULD return an `Access-Control-Allow-Origin` header with a value equal to that of the received `Origin` header.
+Services MUST NOT return an `access-control-allow-credentials` header in any HTTP response.

 ### 3.5.2 TrackingID Header

-**3.5.2.1** A service MUST include a unique {{TrackingID}} header in each REST API request it sends to another service.
-The value of the {{TrackingID}} MUST include a {{sendertype}} and a {{uuid}} part, and MAY include one or more {{nvpair}} parts, and MAY include one or more {{sequence}} parts.
-The format of the {{TrackingID}} value MUST be structured as defined in the following ABNF template:
+**3.5.2.1** A service MUST include a unique `TrackingID` header in each REST API request it sends to another service.
+The value of the `TrackingID` MUST include a `sendertype` and a `uuid` part, and MAY include one or more `nvpair` parts, and MAY include one or more `sequence` parts.
+The format of the `TrackingID` value MUST be structured as defined in the following ABNF template:

 **template:**